google/koladata/docs/creating_operators.md

 *   `qtype_inference_expr` defaults to `kd.qtypes.DATA_SLICE` and can be omitted
     for this case.
-*   The function body works entirely in eager mode, and lazy operators should not be used, hence the use of `kd.eager.coalesce` instead of `kd.lazy.coalesce` (`kd.coalesce` can be used as well since it defaults to the eager implementation).
+*   The function body works entirely in eager mode, and lazy operators should not be used.
+The `kd.coalesce` in the body refers to `kd.eager.coalesce`.

 ### Backend Operators